-It is worth noting the role of the controlled-\texttt{SWAP}: it routes the piece of information written into ancilla $k$ to $k+2$ (or keeps it where it is); therefore, when $S$ collides again at the next timestep (with ancilla $k+2$), it interacts with a state that depends on its own past.
-This results in a bonafide backflow of information without ever involving $S$ directly in between.
-An alternative setup is to initialize the reservoir in a Bell state (without controlled-\texttt{SWAP}).
-In the following sections, we will analyze how genuine quantum memory originates for the non-Markovian dynamics for a broad class of reservoir initializations.
+The controlled-\texttt{SWAP} plays a key role here: it simulates a \textit{conditional} memory mechanism, where it routes information from ancilla $k$ to $k+2$ (or keeps it where it is), so that when $S$ next collides with ancilla $k+2$, it interacts with a state that depends on its own past.
+This results in a bonafide information backflow without direct intermediate interaction with $S$.
+Alternatively, one can also initialize $R$ in a Bell state without controlled-\texttt{SWAP}.

-\textit{How quantum memory emerges?}---Our goal is to identify how different physically-relevant conditions—such as the initial state of the reservoir and its entanglement structure—dictate the nature of the emerging memory effects from the system's reduced dynamics.
-To explore this, we systematically test broad classes of initial reservoir states, and plot $C^{\#}(\tilde{\mathcal{U}}) - C(\tilde{\mathcal{C}})$, see Fig. \ref{fig:figure3}.
-Overall, our results demonstrate that quantum memory originates across a wide range of practical initializations.
-In the following, we analyze the underlying mechanisms responsible for that.
+\textit{Emergence of quantum memory---}We aim to identify how different physically relevant conditions---such as $R$’s initial state and its entanglement structure---dictate the nature of the emerging memory from the reduced dynamics of $S$.
+To explore this, we systematically test broad classes of initial $R$ states, and compute $C^{\#}(\tilde{L}^{(k)}) - C(\tilde{M}^{(k)})$ and $C^{\#}(\tilde{L}^{(k)}) - C(\tilde{K}^{(k)})$, see Fig. \ref{fig:figure3}.
+Our results show that quantum memory can arise under a wide range of practical initializations.
+Importantly, we explore the optimal initialization of $R$.
+Below, we analyze the mechanisms behind that (see \cite{SM} for details).

-To start with, we initialize the reservoir in the Bell state (Fig. \ref{fig:figure3}a) and the GHZ state (Fig. \ref{fig:figure3}b).
+Firstly, we initialize $R$ in the Bell state (Fig. \ref{fig:figure3}a) and the GHZ state (Fig. \ref{fig:figure3}b).
 Although the GHZ state is genuinely multipartite entangled, its reduced two- or three-qubit marginals are separable and contain only classical correlations \cite{sep,sep2}.
-As a result, when the system interacts locally with such a reservoir, its dynamics can be simulated without accessing the global entanglement structure.
-Therefore, despite the reservoir being initially entangled, the non-Markovian dynamics, generated by Eq.~(\ref{eq:phi}), can be realized using only classical memory.
-In contrast, when the reservoir is initialized in the Bell state, the reduced two-qubit marginals retain quantum entanglement.
-In a way, entanglement ``leaks'' through the marginals despite that $S$ interacts only with one ancilla at a time.
-This means that even local interactions between the system and reservoir ancilla reveal genuinely quantum correlations that cannot be reproduced by classical memory alone.
-Consequently, the system dynamics in this case require access to quantum memory to be faithfully realized.
+As a result, when $S$ interacts locally with such $R$, its dynamics can be simulated without accessing the global entanglement structure.
+Therefore, despite $R$ being initially entangled, the non-Markovian dynamics (\ref{eq:composite}) can be realized using classical memory.
+Conversely, when $R$ is initialized in the Bell state, the reduced two-qubit marginals retain quantum entanglement.